mindyruan/APCSFinalProject/README.md

   - Ghosts in the pacman game will patrol the corners (where the minigames are)
   - Ghosts will now also be in the Snake minigame
 - Made the corner ghosts mentioned above.
 Right now, Pacman can go through them; to be fixed soon.
+- SNAKE wraps around itself and no longer whips around.
+(Thanks to classmates who gave a few hints)
+- Made a ghost in Snake that will be jiggling around randomly and also following pacman.
+- Made sure collisions with the ghosts or the walls in Snake will make the user lose a life.
+Then, the Snake game will end and go back to Pacman.